vegaprotocol/specs/protocol/0070-MKTD-market-decimal-places.md

   - For product spot, the market proposal is NOT valid if the position decimal is greater than base asset decimal (<a name="0070-MKTD-026" href="#0070-MKTD-026">0070-MKTD-026</a>)
 - Assert that the settlement calculation can be correctly calculated when:
   - settlement data decimal is > than the settlement asset decimal (i.e. settlement data has more decimal places than the settlement asset and precision will be lost) (<a name="0070-MKTD-018" href="#0070-MKTD-018">0070-MKTD-018</a>)
-  - settlement data decimal is < than the settlement asset deciaml (i.e. settlement data has less decimal places than the settlement asset and no precision will be lost) (<a name="0070-MKTD-019" href="#0070-MKTD-019">0070-MKTD-019</a>)
+  - settlement data decimal is < than the settlement asset decimal (i.e. settlement data has less decimal places than the settlement asset and no precision will be lost) (<a name="0070-MKTD-019" href="#0070-MKTD-019">0070-MKTD-019</a>)
-  - settlement data decimal is equal to the settlement asset decimaln (i.e. settlement data has less decimal places than the settlement asset and no precision will be lost) (<a name="0070-MKTD-020" href="#0070-MKTD-020">0070-MKTD-020</a>)
+  - settlement data decimal is equal to the settlement asset decimal (i.e. settlement data has less decimal places than the settlement asset and no precision will be lost) (<a name="0070-MKTD-020" href="#0070-MKTD-020">0070-MKTD-020</a>)
 - As a user all orders placed (either directly or through LP) are shown in events with prices in market decimal places (<a name="0070-MKTD-003" href="#0070-MKTD-003">0070-MKTD-003</a>).
 For product spot: (<a name="0070-MKTD-010" href="#0070-MKTD-010">0070-MKTD-010</a>)
 - As a user all transfers (margin top-up, release, MTM settlement) are calculated and communicated (via events) in asset decimal places (<a name="0070-MKTD-004" href="#0070-MKTD-004">0070-MKTD-004</a>).
 For product spot: (<a name="0070-MKTD-011" href="#0070-MKTD-011">0070-MKTD-011</a>)
 - As a user I should see the market data prices using market decimal places. (<a name="0070-MKTD-005" href="#0070-MKTD-005">0070-MKTD-005</a>).
 For product spot: (<a name="0070-MKTD-012" href="#0070-MKTD-012">0070-MKTD-012</a>)